 The Full Moon Gallery is a local open gallery with four to five themed exhibitions per year.
 When applications open for a particular show, we will send out a formal call for artists to submit work.
 The best way to stay in the loop for new gallery show opportunities is by joining us as a member!
 Please click here for more information.

-Bill Adams, Richard Aldama, Carole Barber, Jane Bennett Munro, Rebecca Bischoff, Kristy Caprai, Pegan Cook, Jerry Dodds, Alannah Dyer, Julie Georgiades, Alex Hartwig, Autumn Knoepfel, Steven Mink, Connie Pepper, Lori Rieth, Paula Sinclair, Jane Slickers, & Bev Stone
+Bill Adams, Richard Aldama, Carole Barber, Jane Bennett Munro, Rebecca Bischoff, Kristy Lowell, Pegan Cook, Jerry Dodds, Alannah Dyer, Julie Georgiades, Alex Hartwig, Autumn Knoepfel, Steven Mink, Connie Pepper, Lori Rieth, Paula Sinclair, Monica D’Angelo, & Bev Stone

 All artwork will need to installation ready – framed (if applicable) with a suitable hanger on the back, gallery wrapped canvas with finished edge, etc. MVAC and all employees does not assume any liability for lost, stolen, or damaged artwork while on display.
 All artists are strongly recommended to carry liability insurance.